jeroeningen/advidi_test/README.md

 ###Usage of Redis
 However Memcache might be a more accepted solution, I used Redis, because I'm more familiar to Redis..

+###Routes
+The name of the file 'routes.rb' may be not the right name, but I couldn't find a better name.
+Something like 'controllers.rb' may be a better name, but it's not a real controller like in Rails.
+So not putting the file 'routes.rb' in the 'config' diectory looks to me the best solution.
+In my opinion I can't put the file 'routes.rb' in the config directory, because it also contains the logic of the routes.

+###Carrierwave
+By default Carrierwave uses the directory 'public/uploads' for all uploads.
+In my opinion, Paperclip has a better directory structure for uploads.
+Sadly Paperclip does not work properly with Sinatra.

 ###Deploying to Heroku
 Please note that a 'heroku' branch is added to Github to deploy to Heroku.
 This is because Heroku may require some additional configuration.
 So for simplicity I did it in a seperate branch.